PhD in Classical Studies

 • A special topic in an area of study different from that chosen for the doctoral thesis.

-All four preliminary exams (LT, GT, HLL, GLL) should be completed by the beginning of the sixth semester.
+All four preliminary exams (LT, GT, HLL, GLL) should be completed by the beginning of the sixth term.
 They may be taken in any order, though students should keep in mind that they will not be permitted to teach stand-alone Greek or Latin courses before passing the translation exam in the relevant language.

 Dissertation and Final Oral Examination